• Home

 8 Pinterest secrets revealed to get more traffic back to your blog - Everything Abode

-So, whatever blog or business that you have, you should at the VERY least be posting some kind of content to Pinterest.
+So, whether you are starting a blog or business, you should at the very least be posting some kind of content to Pinterest.

 Even the longest of blog posts about scientific reviews can go viral!

-There’s no stopping Pinterest’s potential, so let’s dive in and see what they are to help you grow your audience, your blog traffic, and your pins reach and engagement!
+Also, there’s no stopping Pinterest’s potential, so let’s dive in and see what they are, so we can help you grow your Pinterest audience, your pin’s reach, and engagement metrics, and then eventually your website’s overall traffic!

 1. Optimize your boards so they have a further reach.